marilenadaquino/computational_thinking/ay-2019-2020/1_lesson/README.md

 ##### For loop

-Interating over a sequence (e.g. accessing all the elements included in a list or a dictionary) is useful when working on data.
+Interating over a sequence (e.g. accessing all the elements included in a list) is useful when working on data.

 ~~~~
 # List of numbers